 Songs like “Sister Ray” are the reason the Velvet Underground inspired so many others to pick up musical instruments and start banging them to the point of chipping off bits of wood and steel.
-A 17-minute menace, it’s the result of taking the gritty rawness and energy of garage rock and making it just plain violent.
+The 17-minute menace of a closing track on White Light/White Heat, it’s the result of taking the gritty rawness and energy of garage rock and making it just plain violent.
 John Cale’s organ, and what a magnificently dirty sound it makes, essentially calls the shots on this one, making a nasty sound that can compete with any guitar.
 And Lou Reed spouts plenty of radio-unfriendly material (for 1968 anyhow) about drugs, oral sex, murder, you know, the usual.
 It ultimately descends into an extended cacophony that remains rhythmic, yet startlingly abrasive.
 Jon Spencer later claimed that Sister Ray was his father, but no doubt he’s got a lot of siblings.

 Miles Davis – “Shhh/Peaceful” (18:19)